 Using email marketing tools for automation rather than a weekly newsletter allows you to send time- or action-triggered emails to subscribers with the information they need to engage with your product or services.

 This makes it easier to align marketing efforts with sales goals and helps to build brand loyalty with the consumers more likely to find value in your business.
-It creates a natural sales funnel, and also allows you to collect data on your ideal customers, and more accurately measure customer engagement.
+It creates a natural sales funnel, and also allows you to collect data on your ideal customers, craft more effective follow-up emails, and more accurately measure customer engagement.

 Progressive profiling allows you to use data you have from various customer groups to send them emails, deals, and newsletters that speak directly to them, and encourages them to click your links, read your material, and visit your business.
 You can do this in one of two ways: direct or indirect profiling.

 Direct Profiling: With direct profiling, you ask questions and have customers provide answers.
 This can be done using surveys, quizzes, or questionnaires.
 The information is then added to the user profile on your list.

 Indirect Profiling: Indirect profiling creates categories in the email.
 For example, you have two links on your site, or in an email.
 When a reader clicks one, that choice is added to their profile as an indication of preference.

 You’ll want sign up buttons strategically placed on your site.
 They should be visible and accessible all over your website, and across social media platforms.
 Keep a consistent style, and make it simple to sign up.

 You can further personalize your customer engagement by segmenting your mailing lists.
 Keep separate records for each marketing campaign, and each platform where you’re gaining subscribers.
 Take the time to craft specific customer personas for various targeted groups.